 Responsibility, Guilt and Shame

 Abusers blame their victims.
 They deny responsibility and focus on the victim’s ‘problems’ and ‘shortcomings’.
 They attempt to convince their victims that abuse is a justified and rational attempt to solve problems that begin with the victim.
-Women in such relationships can irrationally begin to feel responsible for their abuser’s behavior.
-This mistaken sense of responsibility can cause women to change themselves in an attempt to stop the abuse.
-Even after the relationship women may find themselves feeling overly responsible for others.
+Victims in such relationships can irrationally begin to feel responsible for their abuser’s behavior.
+This mistaken sense of responsibility can cause victims to change themselves in an attempt to stop the abuse.
+Even after the relationship, victims may find themselves feeling overly responsible for others.
 A sense of responsibility is at the core of feelings of guilt and shame.
 Guilt suggests that one has done something wrong or made a mistake.
 In battering, a victim who feels guilty believes at some level that she is responsible for the batterer’s behavior.
 Similarly, shame suggests that the victim is flawed, not good enough and not deserving of the respect and dignity that others are.
 Victims commonly feel both guilt and shame about having been victimized.
 The abuser reinforces this by denying his own responsibility for his behavior and blaming the victim.

 Despair, Helplessness and Hopelessness

 Victims of domestic abuse are prone to health problems of all types.
 Conditions typically associated with prolonged and severe stress such as headaches and gastrointestinal problems are common.
-Additionally, women in abusive relationships tend to have a lowered immune response leaving them vulnerable to respiratory ailments and other infections.
+Additionally, victims in abusive relationships tend to have a lowered immune response leaving them vulnerable to respiratory ailments and other infections.

 Depression, Anxiety and Post-traumatic Stress Disorder

 Survivors of domestic abuse are vulnerable to mental health disorders that are direct results of their victimization.
 Depression and severe anxiety are common problems for victims of battering relationships.
 These develop within the adverse conditions of violence and control, but can continue to be clinically significant when the relationship is over.
 Survivors may also develop Post-traumatic Stress Disorder which is a persisting reaction to trauma.
-Many women will require mental health treatment for symptoms of such disorders along with counseling that deals specifically with domestic violence recovery.
+Many survivors will require mental health treatment for symptoms of such disorders along with counseling that deals specifically with domestic violence recovery.

 Victims of domestic abuse are at risk for developing problematic substance use to cope with ongoing abuse as well as the after effects of abuse.